Dedicated Server versus a High Level VPS

-- Your site is currently on a shared environment and your needs exceed what the account has to offer.
+- Your site is currently in a shared environment, and your needs exceed what the account has to offer.

 Consider Purchasing a Dedicated Server if:

-- You are ordering a new hosting account and require server access.
+- You are ordering a new hosting account and require root access to the server.

 - You would like full use of the entire server.

 - Your site(s) require more resources than what is available on a VPS.

 When to Upgrade to a VPS from a Shared Hosting Account

 - If your site uses minimal resources but requires root access to install/configure certain software

 - If you require a larger email limit than 500 per domain per hour.

 When to Upgrade to a Dedicated Server